Alec-Stashevsky/blocklength/cran-comments.md

 * Ubuntu (release on Rhub)
 * Windows Server 2008 R2 (devel on Rhub)

-## Resubmission - Version 0.1.4
+## Resubmission - Version 0.1.5
-This is resubmission upgrading to version 0.1.4 from 0.1.3.
+This is resubmission upgrading to version 0.1.5 from 0.1.4.

 Version Changes:
-  * bug fixes and minor improvements to existing functions
+  * Addressed CRAN reviewer comments for incorrect DOI link in `man/hhj.Rd`

 NOTE: Examples wrapped in \donttest are for hhj.R calls which take >5s to run